yialexlee/Brow-Calculator/README.md

 # About Brow-Calculator

-Brow-Calculator is stand for Browser Calculator.Brow-Calculator is a non-online scientific calculator work on browser.
+Brow-Calculator stands for Browser Calculator.
+Brow-Calculator is a non-online scientific calculator that works on browser.

 # How to use